5-Ingredient Colombian Limonada de Coco

 What to Serve with Limonada de Coco

-Coconut pairs perfectly with fish or shrimp entrees.
-Serve with this any of these delicious dishes, including chimichurri shrimp or wild Argentinian shrimp with chimichurri pasta.
+Coconut goes so well with fish or shrimp dishes.
+Serve this limonada de coco with something like chimichurri shrimp or wild Argentinian shrimp with chimichurri pasta.

 • Coconut Shrimp

-In Cartagena, a traditional dish would include arroz con coco with raisins, pan-seared or grilled fish, a slice of sweet plantain, and a light refreshing shaved salad.
-Then served with a small side bowl of fish stew!
-It’s delicious and hearty.
+In Cartagena, a traditional dish would include arroz con coco with raisins, pan-seared or grilled fish, sweet plantain, and a simple shaved salad.
+It’s often served with a small bowl of fish stew on the side—hearty and delicious!

 FAQs